-ECON 302 - Industrial Organization and Public Policy 3 hours (spring only)

-The primary purpose of this course is to bridge the gap between theory and reality by applying microeconomics to public policy problems in the areas of Business Regulation and Anti-Trust.
-Prerequisites: ECON 300, or permission of instructor.

-ECON 303 - Intermediate Macroeconomics

-This course is a study of the determinants of the aggregate level of employment, income, and output of an economy.
+ECON 302 - Industrial Organization and Public Policy 3 hours (spring only) The primary purpose of this course is to bridge the gap between theory and reality by applying microeconomics to public policy problems in the areas of Business Regulation and Anti-Trust.
+Prerequisite: ECON 300.
+ECON 303 - Intermediate Macroeconomics 3 hours This course is a study of the determinants of the aggregate level of employment, income, and output of an economy.
 Attention is given to the role of price adjustments, the microeconomic underpinnings of macroeconomic analysis, as well as the economic impacts of fiscal and monetary policies.
 Prerequisites: ECON 200 & 201, ECON 300 is recommended, MATH 192 or 198.
-NOTE: General Honors Course
+NOTE: General Honors